This page answers a range of questions about Income Protection.

-If you become totally disabled from the same cause after you have returned to work and have stopped receiving an income protection benefit, your waiting period will be waived if your disability recurs within 6 months of your income protection benefit stopping.
+If you become totally disabled from the same cause after you have returned to work and have stopped receiving an income protection benefit, your waiting period will be waived if your disability recurs within 12 months of your income protection benefit stopping.
 All claims resulting from the same or a related cause are considered to be the same claim for the purposes of the policy.

 Yes, you are.
 Regardless of where you travel in the world, the reason for your travel or for how long you are away, you will be covered.
-This means that you remain covered even if you decide to leave New Zealand to live or work overseas.
+This means that you remain covered even if you decide to leave New Zealand to travel or work overseas.

 Yes, it’s very easy.
 Simply get a quote and apply online.
 It takes most people less than 20 minutes.